kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 cargo install --git https://github.com/uqbar-dao/uqdev
 ```

-After setup, in one terminal, start up a fake node:
+After performing the initial setup, open a terminal and boot a fake node (TODO: is it clear to newbs what a "fake" node is?):

 ```bash
 uqdev boot-fake-node
 ```

-In another terminal:
+In another terminal, you will build and deploy a chat app this your newly created fake Uqbar node:

 ```bash
 uqdev new my_chat_app -p my_chat_app